devspace-sh/devspace/docs/pages/cli/development/workflow-basics.md

 title: Workflow & Basics
 ---

-DevSpace CLI lets you build applications directly inside a Kubernetes cluster with this command:
+DevSpace lets you build applications directly inside a Kubernetes cluster with this command:
 ```bash
 devspace dev
 ```